thehaseebshah/fake-news-detector/README.md

 2- Copy the project files to the directory the notebooks are running.

+3- Github has a file upload limit of 100 MBs.
+Therefore files for this project that are larger than this limit(if any) are uploaded to a *Google Drive* and the link is [bit.ly/proj-dir](www.bit.ly/proj-dir).
+If, while running the notebook, you see some errors regarding missing files, download them from this link.
+Afterwards, copy those file(s) to the project's *proj-dir* directory.

 3- Open main.ipynb
+4- If you want to view how the model was built, open model.ipynb

 ## 📓 Using the Notebook